 6. Estimated Actual LCFF Supplemental and Concentration Grants

-This is the total amount of LCFF supplemental and concentration grants the LEA estimates it will actually receive based on of the number and concentration of unduplicated students in the current school year.
+This is the total amount of LCFF supplemental and concentration grants the LEA estimates it will actually receive based on the number and concentration of unduplicated students in the current school year.

 4. Total Planned Contributing Expenditures (LCFF Funds)